tomzweb/react-native-image-selfie-segmentation/README.md

 **Max Size Notes**

-* The background maybe resized to a larger value.
-For example, an input image that is 1000x800 with a max size value of 250 will be resized to 250x200, but because the background size is required to larger than the input, a portrait background image of 800x1000 will be resized to 250x312.
+* The background image is resized to the max size value, then cropped from the center to fill the input image height/width.

 * On iOS Retina devices, Max Size is doubled, so a value of 250 with an input of 1000x800 will result in a 500x400 image.
 You can account for this by passing a value half of what is required.